-The Englishman Michael Broadbent (born 1927) is one of the most famous wine degustators and wine writers in the world.
-In 1948 he began studying architecture, but he finished and began in 1952 at the wine merchant Tommy Layton as a wine trade apprentice.
-In 1955 he joined the company Harvey's where the famous wine expert Harry Waugh (1904-2001) was his teacher.
-Here he brought it up to sales director for the UK.
+The Englishman Michael Broadbent (born 1927) is one of the most famous wine tasters and wine authors in the world.
+In 1948 he began to study architecture, but he finished it and started working for the wine merchant Tommy Layton in 1952 as an apprentice in the wine trade.
+In 1955 he joined the company Harvey's one where the famous wine specialist Harry Waugh (1904-2001) was his teacher.
+Here he made it to the sales director for Great Britain.
 In 1966 Broadbent moved to the auction house Christie's in London and became director of the wine department.
-Here it has been and still is countless Auctions responsible.
+He has been and still is here for countless people Auctions responsible.

-In 1970, he became chairman of the "Institute of Masters of Wine," the title Master of Wine he won in 1960.
-Furthermore, he was an honorary member of the "Académie du Vin de Bordeaux".
-In 1984 he was awarded the "Grand Prix de l'Académie International du Vin".
-His famous wine book, "Taste, Know and Enjoy Wines" (Wine Tasting 1960) is an international classic and longseller and has already enjoyed over 40 editions in ten languages.
+In 1970 he became chair of the "Institute of Masters of Wine", the title Master of Wine he already won in 1960.
+He was also an honorary member of the "Académie du Vin de Bordeaux".
+In 1984 he received the "Grand Prix de l'Académie Internationale du Vin".
+His famous wine book "Check, know and enjoy wines" (Wine Tasting 1960) is an international classic and long seller and has already had over 40 editions in ten languages.
 For the British magazine Decanter he wrote monthly articles.
-From 1986 he was president of International Wine & Food Society and since 1991 Chairman of the Supervisory Board of the "Wine & Spirit Trades Benevolent Society".
+From 1986 he was president of the International Wine & Food Society and since 1991 chairman of the board of the "Wine & Spirit Trades Benevolent Society".

-Broadbent has tasted over 70,000 wines and has meticulously recorded this in over 110 notebooks.
-In it he not only notes wine notes, but also the occasion, the people present, the food and in addition also visual and atmospheric impressions.
-These notes are a remarkable historical document describing great wines of the world dating back to the early 18th century.
-In 2004, the German edition of the comprehensive book "50 Years of Tasting the World's Finest Wines" was published.
+Broadbent tasted over 70,000 wines and meticulously recorded them in over 110 notebooks.
+In it he not only records wine notes, but also the occasion, the people present, the food and also visual and atmospheric impressions.
+These notes are a remarkable historical document describing great wines from around the world dating back to the early 18th century.
+In 2004 the German edition of the summary book "50 Years of Tasting the World's Finest Wines" was published.

-At the tastings, he almost never swallows.
-By his own account he is at Weingenuss very moderate and was very rarely drunk.
-He says, "For me, every tasting is a revelation.
-Actually, it's the wine that talks.
-I'm just getting the translation.
+He almost never swallows at the tastings.
+According to his own statements, he is with Weingenuss very moderate and was rarely drunk.
+He says: “For me, every tasting is a revelation.
+It's actually the wine that talks.
+I just do the translation.
 I see myself as a chronicler and communicator, not as wine critic " .
-In the area of wine review and when asked "which wine suits which food" has Michael Broadbent brought to a true mastery (see also under Wine to food ).
-However, his rating does not take place by means of one of the common point systems, but in the form of one to five stars.
+In the area of wine review and when asked "which wine goes with which food" Michael Broadbent has achieved a true mastery (see also under Wine with food ).
+However, it is not rated using one of the common point systems, but in the form of one to five stars.